By Jack Stedman

 Whether they're working at a chocolate factory or the State House, an antique instrument shop or an astrophysics lab, Commonwealth students use the school's annual Project Week to engage in work they find meaningful in highly individualized ways.
-Luckily, this year's Project Week—held about a month and a half before the pandemic shuttered most businesses—was no different.

 Hannah '22 was distracted by chocolate in chemistry class.
 But she wasn't daydreaming about lunch; she was thinking about how crystal structures form.
 A few weeks prior, she had spent her Project Week at Somerville Chocolate, a small-batch chocolate shop.
 There, she learned the art and science of tempering, or the heating and cooling of chocolate to specific temperatures to ensure a smooth and consistent crystal structure.